Before I get into the business proposal example, template, and tips, I need you to remember one thing: You’re Yoda, not Luke Skywalker:

 - Agree on 3-5 objectives with the prospect’s champion during your initial calls.
 These objectives will be based on pains that your prospect wants to overcome.

 - Explain how your solution will enable these objectives.
 This isn’t an opportunity for you to list product features—most of which the prospect won’t care about.
 It’s where you tie solutions to problems.
-For example: “RFPIO’s AI-enabled Answer Library will reduce XYZ Company’s time spent responding to repetitive questions from 1,200 hours to 720 hours or fewer annually for an equal number of submitted RFPs.”
+For example: “RFPIO’s AI-enabled Content Library will reduce XYZ Company’s time spent responding to repetitive questions from 1,200 hours to 720 hours or fewer annually for an equal number of submitted RFPs.”

 - Give multiple pricing options as a checkable list.
 Avoid line-item detail.
 Explain the difference between each option.
 For example, “This one allows you to scale…this one gets you to the end of the year…this one is best for small businesses…”